ChackDan/PStemp/Update-AzureRmServiceFabricDurability.md

 ```

 ### -Sku
-SKU of the node type.
+Sku of the node type.

 ```yaml
 Type: String